-11. Litigation statement
+12. Litigation statement

 The company becomes involved from time to time in various claims and lawsuits incidental to the ordinary course of business.
+The company is not currently involved in any such claims or lawsuits, which individually or in the aggregate, are expected to have a material adverse effect on the business or its assets.